cran/mirai/README.md

 the high performance computing requirements of `crew` and `targets`.

-[Joe Cheng](https://github.com/jcheng5/), for optimising the `promises` method to make `mirai` work seamlessly within Shiny, and guidance for implementing error stack traces.
+[Joe Cheng](https://github.com/jcheng5/), for optimising the `promises` method to make `mirai` work seamlessly within Shiny, and prototyping non-polling promises, which is implemented across `nanonext` and `mirai`.

-[Luke Tierney](https://github.com/ltierney/), R Core, for discussion on R’s implementation of L’Ecuyer-CMRG streams, used to ensure statistical independence in parallel processing, and collaboration in ‘providing an alternative communications backend for R’.
+[Luke Tierney](https://github.com/ltierney/), R Core, for discussion on L’Ecuyer-CMRG streams, used to ensure statistical independence in parallel processing, and making it possible for `mirai` to be the first ‘alternative communications backend for R’.

 [Henrik Bengtsson](https://github.com/HenrikBengtsson/), for valuable insights leading to the interface accepting broader usage patterns.

 [Daniel Falbel](https://github.com/dfalbel/), for discussion around an efficient solution to serialization and transmission of `torch` tensors.

+[Kirill Müller](https://github.com/krlmlr/), for discussion on using ‘daemons’ to host Arrow database connections.

 ### Links